Supersonic-Sites/ElopeTofino/content/_index.md

       inlet is your aisle. <br><br>

       Tofino and Ucluelet, two remote villages on Vancouver Island, embody paradise.
 Tofino boasts of picturesque sandy beaches while Ucluelet offers a glorious and rugged coastline.
 Celebrate your intimate wedding in one of the most beautiful and isolated locations this world has to offer.
-We work solely with local people, photographers who really know and love the area and will spectacularly capture every aspect of your day.
+I work solely with local people, photographers who really know and love the area and will spectacularly capture every aspect of your day.
   - type: divider
     bg_color: white
   - type: gallery